Dooders/Dooders/docs/Energy.md

 ***This page is a work-in-progress***

-Energy is a fundamental concept that measures the ability to perform work.
+Energy is a fundamental object that allows an agent to stay in the simulation.

 In the context of this project, a Dooder's capacity to extract energy from the environment determines how much it can achieve and how long it can survive.
 Essentially, a Dooder requires energy to engage in movement and other actions.

 This approach is in line with thermodynamics and how life on Earth is able to continue.
-In the simulation, Dooders must utilize energy to evade thermal equilibrium, which is akin to a terminal state or death.

 The second law of thermodynamics dictates that systems tend to gravitate toward equilibrium without an external source of energy, leading to their eventual demise.
 Similar to a hurricane gradually losing power until it dissipates entirely.

+In the simulation, Dooders must utilize energy to evade thermal equilibrium, which is akin to a terminal state or death.

 So, if a Dooder does not extract and consume energy from the environment, eventually it will be removed from the simulation.